 A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters or selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
-The representative may agree to allocate a number of Units and Pre-funded Units to underwriters and selling group members for sale to their online brokerage account holders.
+The representative may agree to allocate a number of common share units to underwriters and selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.
 Other than the prospectus in electronic format, the information on these websites is not part of, nor incorporated by reference into, this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.

-The and TSXV Listing
+The Listing

-We have applied or intend to apply to list our common shares on under the proposed symbol "XRTX" and on the TSXV under the trading symbol " ".
-We do not intend to apply for listing of the pre-funded warrants or the Common Share Purchase Warrants on any securities exchange or other nationally recognized trading system.
+Our common shares have been approved for listing on The Nasdaq Capital Market, or Nasdaq, under the symbol "XRTX" contingent on the completion of this offering.
+We do not intend to apply for listing of the Common Share Purchase Warrants on any securities exchange or other nationally recognized trading system.